elianbecali/my-links/README.md

 <h2 id="about"> About 🎯 </h2>
 <p>
-  This project is about a app for save my links!
+  This project is about a app for save my links, this app get of `links.json`!
 </p>

 <h2 id="preview"> Preview 📷 </h2>